netvl/scala-guidelines/Readme.md

 case object NoneInt extends OptionalInt
 ```

 Here `OptionalInt` is the ADT, and `SomeInt` and `NoneInt` are its variants.
 Each variant is a product ADT in itself.
-Such combinations of product types are called sum types, or sometimes disjoint unions.
+A value of type `OptionalInt` may be either an instance of `SomeInt` or `NoneInt`, and because the trait is sealed, it cannot be extended anywhere else except where it is defined, so there are no other possible values for it.
+Such combinations of product types are called *sum* types, or sometimes *disjoint unions*.
 Another common example of such an ADT is a tree, which also demonstrates how an ADT can be recursive:

 ```scala
 sealed trait Tree